Cheyenne and Arapaho Indian Reservation

 Principal Chiefs of Arapaho Tribe, engraving by James D. Hutton, c.
 1860.
 Arapaho interpreter Warshinun, also known as Friday, is seated at right.

-Cheyenne and Arapaho Indian Reservation were the lands granted the Southern Cheyenne and the Southern Arapaho by the United States under the Medicine Lodge Treaty signed in 1867.
+The Cheyenne and Arapaho Indian Reservation was the land granted to the Southern Cheyenne and the Southern Arapaho by the United States under the Medicine Lodge Treaty signed in 1867.
 The tribes never lived on the land described in the treaty and did not want to.

 Recognizing this fact, on August 10, 1869, President Ulysses S. Grant issued an executive order to set aside lands instead on the North Fork of the Canadian River for the tribes, closer to their territory.
 The lands were located in western Indian Territory south of the Cherokee Outlet and north of the Kiowa-Comanche-Apache Indian Reservation.
 However, a portion of it was split off later to form the Caddo-Wichita-Delaware Indian Reservation.
 The area occupied by the tribes is now referred to as the Cheyenne-Arapaho Oklahoma Tribal Statistical Area.

 The last of the buffalo

-Following the Red River War, nearly all of the Southern Cheyenne and the Southern Arapaho began to live on the reservation.
+Following the Red River War, nearly all the Southern Cheyenne and the Southern Arapaho began to live on the reservation.
 Despite the best efforts of the Indian Agent, John DeBras Miles, the promised government rations were inadequate.
 The tribes also suffered from infectious diseases.
 Congress appropriated inadequate funds for support of the reservations, and poor quality cattle were sold to the government.
 Texas cattlemen illegally grazed thousands of cattle on the reservation, but refused to sell any to the Indian agent.
 Some cattle were confiscated on promise of payment.

 On the advice of the army, fearful of an outbreak, Miles withheld ammunition from the tribes.
 This made them vulnerable to white horse thieves.
 Cheyenne women gained some paying work by tanning hides for white traders.
 In 1875, 1876, and 1877 the tribes had to compete with white buffalo hunters for the last of the diminishing buffalo herds.
 Many buffalo were taken, but never enough to satisfy the tribes' needs; by 1877 there were few left.
 In the winter of 1877-78 the remaining stragglers of the southern herd were hunted down.